TaylorJadin/jadin.me/content/posts/drafts/on-the-edtech-angst/index.md

 - [You want (edtech) angst?
 Take it from a millennial - amanda-wentworth-schmidt.com](https://www.amanda-wentworth-schmidt.com/mandas-musings/millennial-take-on-edtech/)

-[As Jim says](https://bavatuesdays.com/the-blogsphere-is-hot-with-edtech-angst/), the [blogsphere is hot](https://www.youtube.com/watch?v=12yD8JyaVvY), and it's pretty cool to look at the list above and see so much discussion.
+[As Jim says](https://bavatuesdays.com/the-blogsphere-is-hot-with-edtech-angst/), the [blogsphere is hot](https://www.youtube.com/watch?v=12yD8JyaVvY), and it's pretty cool to look at the list above and see so much discussion in this little community.
 Is this what blogging in 2008 was like?

 ## I'm Not Okay (I Promise)

 I can't help it, but thinking of the mid-to-late-aughts and "angst" reminds me of some of the music I listened to in high school and middle school, the emo/pop punk hybrid that by the end of high school I would have been ashamed to admit I once liked.
-Now as an adult entering his 30's, I enjoy revisiting it with the help of equal amounts nostalgia and tongue-in-cheek-y-ness.
+Now, as an adult entering his 30s, I enjoy revisiting it with the help of equal amounts nostalgia and tongue-in-cheek-ness.

 Oh yeah, I'm talking about My Chemical Romance.[^1]